kaanturkmen/NeedforSpear/README.md

 Need for Spear game is developed for educational purposes.
 We are publishing this project to contribute to the open source community.

+For the Agile Development documents, and resources please see [Extra](https://github.com/kaanturkmen/NeedforSpear-Extra)

 # Table of Contents

 * [License](#license)